MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/xr-project-setup.md

 ### Using MRTK with OpenXR support

-MRTK-Unity supports the Mixed Reality OpenXR plugin starting with the 2.5.3 release.
+MRTK-Unity 2.7 release provides better supports for the Mixed Reality OpenXR plugin.

 1. Open the [Mixed Reality Feature Tool](welcome-to-mr-feature-tool.md) again to install the Mixed Reality Toolkit, if you haven't already.
 OpenXR support is in the **Foundation** package.
-2. Go to the MixedReality Toolkit component script in the Inspector and switch to the **DefaultOpenXRConfigurationProfile** profile:

     ![Screenshot of switching the MRTK configuration in the Mixed Reality Toolkit component in the inspector](images/openxr-img-11.png)